syahrilTGR/ESP32_Monitor/README.md

 # esp32_monitor

-A Flutter application for monitoring dummy sensor data from an ESP32 device via Bluetooth and WebSocket.
+A Flutter application for monitoring dummy sensor data from an ESP32 device via Wi-Fi Access Point (AP) mode and WebSocket.

 ## Overview

 This project consists of:
-- **Flutter mobile app**: Connects to ESP32 via Bluetooth Classic, sends WiFi credentials, requests IP address, and receives real-time sensor data via WebSocket.
+- **Flutter mobile app**: Connects to ESP32 via Wi-Fi AP mode, sends WiFi credentials, requests IP address, and receives real-time sensor data via WebSocket.
 - **ESP32 firmware**: Receives WiFi credentials via Bluetooth, connects to WiFi, starts a WebSocket server, and sends dummy sensor data (location, temperature, emergency status).

 ### Main Features

-- Scan and connect to ESP32 via Bluetooth.
+- Scan and connect to ESP32 via Wi-Fi AP mode.
 - Send WiFi SSID and password to ESP32.
 - Request ESP32 IP address.
 - Remotely reset ESP32.
 - Display ESP32 WiFi connection status.
 - Show/hide password input for convenience.
 - Display real-time sensor data from ESP32 via WebSocket.
+- Display sensor data on a map with terrain style.

 ### How It Works

-1. **Bluetooth**:
+1. **Wi-Fi AP Mode**:
-   - The app connects to ESP32 and sends WiFi credentials.
+   - The app connects to the ESP32's Wi-Fi Access Point and sends WiFi credentials.
    - ESP32 connects to WiFi and replies with connection status and IP address.
 2. **WebSocket**:
    - The app connects to ESP32's WebSocket server using the received IP address.